 A flexible guide to eating better for life

 If you're looking to save money, waste less and eat better this cookbook is for you!
-I wrote this whilst living on a £20 per week food budget and it's packed full of mouth-watering recipes, mealplans and shopping lists which are very easy to follow.
+I wrote this whilst living on a tiny income and it's packed full of mouth-watering recipes, mealplans and shopping lists which are very easy to follow.

 Average meal price £0.86p (2018)

 I spent 2 years crafting my first cookbook, and it's dedicated to anyone living on a low-income or facing food poverty.
-To help more people, I've decided to offer it on a pay what you can basis, or free for those who need it.
+To help more people, I've decided to offer it free for those who need it.